What’s the worst that can happen if computers control nuclear weapons? Teen action movie WarGames has a high school hacker find out.

 At the start of WarGames, two soldiers are ordered to launch a nuclear missile.
 One soldier hesitates because, naturally, you’d want to double-check before annihilating the planet.
 The other soldier (a very young Michael Madsen) pulls a gun and demands he follow through.

-For US military boffins, this is an excuse to delegate future missile launches to a computer (WOPR – The War Operation Plan Response).
-Humans, they argue, are the weak link in responding to threats.
+For US army leaders, this is an excuse to delegate future missile launches to a computer (WOPR – The War Operation Plan Response).
+Humans are the weak link in responding to threats.
 Computers are faster and more stable, and therefore safer.
 Right?

 Enter David Lightman (Broderick), computer nerd.
 When David hacks WOPR to play a game called Global Thermonuclear War, he inadvertently takes the world to the brink of nuclear disaster.